youcefjd/DSP/README.md

 Q10: Produce a list of facilities with a total revenue less than 1000.
 The output of facility name and total revenue, sorted by revenue.
 Remember that there's a different cost for guests and members!

+Answers:

+Available on the "sql-project.sql" file.

+Tables:

+Available on separate files (Members, Facilities and Bookings)